pimotte/nomic/README.md

 to future warnings.

-If the rule-change is adopted, a player who can shall merge the pull request in a timely fashion, which marks completion of the vote.
+If the rule-change is adopted, a player who can shall merge the pull request in a timely fashion, unless another rule specifies to wait.
+The merging of the pull request marks completion of the vote.

 **321** *Retraction Watch*